sezanzeb/input-remapper/README.md

 input-remapper is also available on [Debian](https://tracker.debian.org/pkg/input-remapper) and [Ubuntu](https://packages.ubuntu.com/jammy/input-remapper) distributions.
-Please note that these versions may lag from the latest version.
+As previously mentioned, these versions may lag from the latest version.

 ##### Manual installation